 When voting in person, you are asked to show a form of identification.
 Here is a list of types of ID accepted.

 Kansas offers three ways to cast your vote:

 NOTE: Do you vote a paper ballot?
 Be sure to follow all instructions; especially be sure to sign the return ballot envelope.

-In the August 2016 Primary Election.
-2,349 paper ballots (advance and provisional) were challenged.
+In the Johnson County November 2019 General Election.
+696 paper ballots (advance and provisional) were challenged.
 The Board of Canvassers accepted the Election Office’s recommendation to count or not to count those ballots.
-Of the 898 recommended NOT to count, 219 were not registered to vote.
-Some ballots were not accepted due to problems with the return envelope, such as the envelope was not signed or signature did not match the one on file, incomplete information, photo ID was not shown to election worker, or voter had already voted.
+Of the 233 recommended NOT to count, 72 people were not registered to vote.
+Some ballots were not accepted due to problems with the return envelope, such as the envelope was not signed or signature did not match the one on file.
+Some envelopes had incomplete information, photo ID was not shown to election worker, or voter had already voted.
 If an envelope contained more than one ballot, neither ballot was accepted.

 Use the election office website to check your voter registration, confirm your polling place, learn what districts you live in, the names of your representatives, and view the list of candidates for upcoming elections.
 You may also view a sample ballot, which is posted 20 days prior to an election.

-- Johnson County Kansas Election Office
+- Johnson County Election Office

 - Find your Legislator View the roster of Senate and House elected officials at the Kansas Statehouse